dozius/TwisterSister/docs/README.md

 ## Project Settings

 These are per project settings and will be saved with each project.
-They are accessed in the I/O panel of Bitwig Studio.
+They are accessed in the controller drop down menu.

 ![project-settings](images/project-settings.png)